 IMPORTANT: Your application is NOT complete until the application has been submitted AND your tuition and activities fee have been paid.

-If you have any questions, please contact the School of Law’s Office of International Programs at 806-742-3990 or Professor Jorge Ramírez, Associate Dean for International Programs.
+If you have any questions, please contact the School of Law’s Office of International Programs at (806) 834-1468 or Pam Yager, Associate Director for International Programs.

 Total enrollment will be limited to 80 students, and applicants will be considered in the order of receipt of application and fee.

-Final payment of tuition may be paid anytime, but must be received by Texas Tech Law no later than May 8, 2015.
+Final payment of tuition may be paid anytime, but must be received by no later than May 6, 2016.

 Texas Tech also reserves the right to cancel or shorten the program at any time should extraordinary circumstances arise, such as a natural disaster, political emergency or force majeure.
 For cancellation that occurs after a deposit has been paid, Texas Tech will use its best efforts to make arrangements for each student enrolled to attend a similar program, if the student so desires.